How to start a lettings agency: Advice from an agent who set out on his own

-Think starting a lettings agency in the current environment is crazy?
+Think starting a letting agency in the current environment is crazy?
 Think again.
 Jack Stephens started JBS Bristol just three years ago and his business is thriving, with a five-star rating on Google, which he’s achieved almost entirely on his own.
-What’s the key to his success?
+What’s the key to his success when setting up a letting agency?
 “Be prepared to work bloody hard,” he says.

 “You need to put your head to the ground and be working as hard as possible to deliver the best service,” says Stephens.
 “Don’t go into it for the money - go into it because you want to build a good, trustworthy business.”

 Stephens was already working in the lettings industry in Bristol when he decided to set up on his own.
 “I thought ‘I could do this better’ so I ended up handing in my notice,” he says.
 “I had two clients who wanted to sign straight away and I decided that I was going to give it a real run.”

 The big challenge when starting a letting agency

 One of the biggest challenges for Stephens when establishing his new business and starting a letting agency has been the marketing.
 “I don’t have a marketing budget, which is the hardest thing, I don't pay to advertise anywhere purely because I can't compete with other budgets from other agents,” he says.
 Instead, he has grown JBS Bristol’s portfolio on word-of-mouth and positive reviews alone.

 “I've got to win every client I get in front of.
 Once I’ve won the clients, as long as I'm doing the best job possible, I find that's the best way for me to gain new business, because they then refer me to others.
 So for me, the most important thing is making sure that the customer is exceptionally happy.”

 That service starts with a managed package that includes “absolutely everything,” says Stephens.
 “The customer knows exactly what they're getting out of their monthly cost.”